As avid outdoor enthusiasts, we love exploring the awe-inspiring natural wonders we see when visiting Zion National Park.

 Free ranger-led programs are offered at Zion National Park between mid-April and mid-October.
 Programs are designed to help visitors understand and appreciate the park more, and cover a range of topics like geology, botany, wildlife, and human history.

 Ranger-led activities include programs for adult, youth and families with children.
 There are a variety of ranger-led activities like 2-mile hikes, 30 minute talks at the Zion Human History Museum, evening lectures, ride with a ranger shuttle tours, 45-minute youth programs at the nature center, and nature center drop-in programs.

 Click here to find more printable maps, a hiking guide, and a shuttle map.

-The park’s seasonal shuttle system begins operations during the weekends starting mid-February.
+The Zion National Park Shuttle begins operations during the weekends starting mid-February.
 Around the first part of March, the shuttle runs daily between Zion Canyon and the town of Springdale.
 While the shuttle is in operation, no vehicles are permitted on the Zion Canyon Scenic Drive.
 The shuttle also runs during the Christmas holiday so check the website if you’ll be visiting Zion during that time.